Server data from the Official MCP Registry

 Sublime Text 4

-Then restart Claude Code.
-Tools will appear with the mcp__sublime__ prefix.
+Restart Claude Code.
+Tools appear with the mcp__sublime-mcp__ prefix.

 | Tool | Description |